Caravan Levelling Ramps & Wheel Chocks

 With a proper level or indicator, you can take all the guesswork out of setting up your caravan levellers.
 Either follow the instructions or wait for the spirit level to give you the thumbs up, and you’ll know for sure that when you do the dishes, the water won’t fall out the side.

-Tips for Levelling Your Caravan.
+Tips for Levelling Your Caravan

 Ensuring your caravan is sitting securely on a level surface is ideal for a number of reasons:

-• Evenly distributes weight to prevent excess loads on one side of the vehicle and potentially damaging components
+- Evenly distributes weight to prevent excess loads on one side of the vehicle and potentially damaging components

-• Allows plumbing to operate effectively, i.e. showers and sinks can drain correctly
+- Allows plumbing to operate effectively, i.e. showers and sinks can drain correctly

-• Makes setting up privacy screens and annexes easier and well presented
+- Makes setting up privacy screens and annexes easier and well presented

-• Prevent objects from rolling away
+- Prevents objects from rolling away

-• Makes things more comfortable without having to do everything on a slant, i.e. walking, standing, sitting, sleeping
+- Makes things more comfortable without having to do everything on a slant, i.e. walking, standing, sitting, sleeping

 Gauge your level

-Levelling for your shower and fridge:
+How to level your caravan for your shower and fridge

 When your shower is level, it should drain properly and not pool in any corners.
-In some instances the design of the shower floor has prevented water from draining because the floor has been too flat.
+In some instances, the design of the shower floor has prevented water from draining because the floor has been too flat.
 As a result, some people will level their caravan to create a slight slope for the water to direct itself into the drain.
 However, don’t level it so dramatically as to make everyday living uncomfortable.
 An absorbent cloth or sponge will usually do the job of removing excess water.

 Also of particular importance is ensuring your fridge is absolutely level.
 Recreational vehicles like caravans mostly use absorption fridges — these use a heat source to create the energy to generate the cooling process.
-If an absorption fridge is off-balance the liquid refrigerant, which runs through its cooling tubes may not be able to flow as easily, which in turn will critically reduce your fridge’s performance.
+If an absorption fridge is off-balance the liquid refrigerant, which runs through its cooling tubes, may not be able to flow as easily, which in turn will critically reduce your fridge’s performance.
 Simply use a bullseye spirit level on top of your fridge to ensure a level position.

 Parking